-These financial statements have been prepared on a historical cost basis, using the accrual basis of accounting except for financial assets held at FVTPL and financial assets held at FVOCI that are measured at fair value.
-Furthermore, these financial statements are prepared, using the accrual basis of accounting.
+These financial statements are prepared under the historical cost convention, using the accrual basis of accounting except for financial assets at FVTPL that are measured at fair value.
 These financial statements are presented in Saudi Arabian Riyals ("SR"), which is the Fund's functional currency.
 All financial information presented has been rounded to the nearest SR.